15 top-rated 2020 planners on Amazon to keep your new year organized

 BooQool 2020 Planner ($8.99; amazon.com)

-A planner as eye-catching as this one will making planning your future a joy.
+A planner as eye-catching as this one will make planning your future a joy.
 But more than just being pretty, this features clear cover pockets to store important paperwork and notes, laminated tabs and ample space for you to write down your most important happenings.

 _______________________________________________________________________________